15 Reasons to Include Nori in Your Diet (the Seaweed Superfood)

 Nori has one of the most diverse nutritional profiles of any food, containing numerous nutrients present in human blood!
 Seaweed is good in regulating and purifying our blood because its chemical composition is so similar to that of human blood plasma.
 Calcium, copper, magnesium, iron, manganese, potassium, phosphorus, selenium, zinc, and more are all found in Nori.

 Nori can have up to ten times the calcium content of milk!
-Nori, on the other hand, is chock-full of vitamins.
-Vitamins A, B, C, D, E, and K, as well as niacin, taurine, and folic acid, are all included.
+On the other hand, it is chock-full of vitamins.
+It contains Vitamins A, B, C, D, E, and K, as well as niacin, taurine, and folic acid.
 It also has a high quantity of vitamin C, which increases its considerable iron content absorption.

-Does Nori sound like the superfood for you?
+Does Nori sound like a superfood for you?
 Perhaps it’s time you learned a bit more about it!
 Read on to learn everything you need to know about adding Nori to your diet.

-Your thyroid function can be hindered if you don’t get enough iodine, which makes it more difficult for your body to burn fat.
-Fatigue and weight gain may result as a result.
+If you don’t get enough iodine, your thyroid function can be hindered, making it more difficult for your body to burn fat.
+As a result, fatigue and weight gain may result.
 Because Nori is high in iodine, including it in your diet at least three times per week can help keep your thyroid in check.
-Furthermore, nori consumption may help you to lower cholesterol levels in your body.
+Furthermore, nori consumption may help lower cholesterol levels in your body.

 Vitamin A is abundant in Nori and other red algae.
 Incredibly, 100 g of fresh, raw Nori contains 5,202 IU of vitamin A or 1734 percent of the daily required amount.
 Vitamin A is also necessary for keeping healthy mucosa and skin, as well as for night vision.
 Natural vegetables and fruits high in vitamin A and flavonoids have also been shown to protect the body against lung and mouth malignancies.